 Research is now supporting the use of hyperbaric medicine as part of integrative cancer care.
 Koshi et al (1999) showed that hyperbaric oxygen acted as a radiosensitizer on malignant gliomas.
 Moen and Stuhr (2012) discussed that research has shown HBOT to have an antiangiogenic effect, decrease risk of metastasis, and decrease resistance to chemotherapy.
 Additionally Daruwalla et al (2006) showed that tumours thrive in low-oxygen environments and that hyperbaric oxygen therapy can break down some of the mechanisms cancerous cells need to survive.

-Dr. Jennifer Nardella, Naturopath uses naturopathic, hyperbaric and integrative medicine to provide effective naturopathic oncology care to patients.
-To learn if hyperbaric oxygen therapy is appropriate for you or someone you know contact our naturopath clinic in Calgary to set up a naturopathic oncology consultation.
+Dr. Jennifer Nardella, Naturopath uses naturopathic, hyperbaric and integrative medicine to provide effective naturopathic cancer care care to patients.
+To learn if hyperbaric oxygen therapy is appropriate for you or someone you know contact our naturopath clinic in Calgary to set up a naturopathic cancer care consultation.